Why Does Kanye Keep Deleting & Uploading This Same Photo Of Kim & The Kids?

 Or, maybe West posted this photo to prove that he was in fact in attendance at Jenner's holiday party since it was originally unclear whether he was or not.
 West has always been good at playing the press, so this upload/delete game could be him trying to make sure his appearance gets covered.
 If that is the case, good job Kanye, since hello, we're definitely writing about it...like again.

-Of course, it could be none of these things since this isn't the first time West has exhibited this kind of social media behavior.
+Of course, it could be none of these things since this isn't the first time West has exhibited this kind of social media behaviour.

 In November after posting nothing for two months to his Instagram he flooded it with 99 fuzzy photos from a catalog.
 People are still wondering what that was all about.
 Though, maybe this recent fuzzy photo is connected in some way?